Please note that we are located in the state of South Dakota.

 The pre-application can be found using the link below or on any of the properties pages.
 You must supply information for ALL the members that will be living in the household (social security numbers, birth dates, etc.) and provide a physical or mailing address.
 Failure to do so will result in a delay in the processing of your application and placement on the waiting lists.
 Once finished, you will be given a confirmation number and that is the verification that the pre-application has been submitted for approval.

-Your family will be placed on the waiting list 1-2 weeks after submission.
-If you would like to know where you are at on the waiting list, you must contact the office.
+Your family will be placed on the waiting list 2-3 weeks after submission.
+If you would like to know where you are at on the waiting list, you must contact the office AFTER the 2-3 week waiting period.
 We will only notify you once you are coming to the top of a waiting list.

-*** PLEASE MAKE SURE YOU READ THE PROPERTY DESCRIPTION PAGE UNDER PROGRAMS BEFORE APPLYING. ***
+*** PLEASE READ THE PROPERTY DESCRIPTION PAGE UNDER PROGRAMS BEFORE APPLYING. ***

 This will ensure that you do not apply for a property that you/your family doesn’t qualify for.